krzysiekprzekwas/FaceTrackerWPF/README.md

 # FaceTracker

-FaceTracker is my attempt to create live face tracking application using built-in webcam
+FaceTracker is my attempt to create a live face tracking application using the built-in webcam.
+I came up with this project as part of my home programming study related to current university topics.
+Mainly developed with an attitude for fun and self-education.
+My final goal was to realize how much work and viewers put sites like Snapchat, Instagram and Messenger into their filters.

 ## Getting Started

 These instructions should get you a copy of the project up and running on your local machine for development and testing purposes.
+In case of any problem let me know!

 ### Prerequisites